 Grantmakers in Health, in partnership with Funders Concerned About AIDS and Funders for LGBTQ Issues, hosted a webinar for funders in September to discuss philanthropic needs.

-LGBTQ+ Communities and Disasters
+LGBTQIA+ Communities and Disasters

 Lesbian, gay, bisexual, transgender and queer (LGBTQ+) communities experience the impacts of disasters differently than heterosexual and cisgender individuals.